 - Choose an authentication method.

 - Setup Wizard Token: If Sumo Logic has provided you with a token for the UI Installer, click Next, enter the token, and click Next.

 - Access Key: If you have a Sumo Logic access ID and key, click Next, enter the access ID and key, and click Next.

 - Click Finish to complete the setup.

-- Go to Manage > Collection in the Web Application and verify that you can see the Collector.
+- In Sumo Logic select Manage > Collection > Collection (Manage > Collection in the classic UI) and verify that you can see the Collector.
 Look for the name that is listed as Collector Name in the confirmation step of this procedure (the name can be customized under Advanced Settings).
 If a Collector with that name already exists, a suffix is appended to uniquely identify it.
 If you don’t see the Collector, check the Error Codes list to help troubleshoot.